trentlarson/P2P-Docs/README.md

     * - then copy my version into any shared areas
   * Search: search for items of interest
   * - Notifications: notify of changes, via desktop and via preferred media
-  * - Use a true file-control system (eg. git)
+  * - Use a true file-control system underneath (eg. git)
-  * - Work as a plugin/client for some of the main file-sharing systems (eg. Vuze, Dropbox), to hide some of the ugliness of maintenance that this tool imposes
+  * - Work as a plugin/client for some of the main file-sharing systems (eg. Vuze, Dropbox, Singly), to hide some of the ugliness of maintenance that this tool imposes